datalad-handbook/book/docs/basics/101-113-summary.rst

   and saved to the dataset's history.

 * A ``datalad run`` command generates a ``run record`` in the commit.
-This :term:`run record` can be used by datalad to re-execute a command with ``datalad rerun CHECKSUM``, where CHECKSUM is the commit hash of the ``datalad run`` command that should be re-executed.
+This :term:`run record` can be used by datalad to re-execute a command with ``datalad rerun SHASUM``, where SHASUM is the commit shasum of the ``datalad run`` command that should be re-executed.

 * If a ``datalad run`` or ``datalad rerun`` does not modify any content, it will not write a record to history.